The Zero Mortgage Advantage:

 21. Is insurance available?

-As mandated by our partners, you would need to arrange for your own insurance.
+As mandated by our partners, you would to arrange for your own insurance.
 Our fatwa on the website allows to use conventional insurance until takaful insurance is available.

 22. Do you offer financing for non-profit organizations (NPO)?